Loppansson/malgrandaj-eroj/README.md

 # Malgrandaj Eroj
-A procedurally generated first-person open-world survival game in a low-poly style, featuring the GPLv3 License!
+Malgrandaj Eroj (en: "Small Parts") is a procedurally generated first-person open-world survival game in a low-poly style, featuring the GPLv3 License!

 ## Rules.